Amazon SEO: Organic Growth and Profitability Masterclass

 Which factors are most important for organic rank?

 So across thousands of accounts, millions and millions of dollars of spend, we look at what factors correlate with increasing organic rank.
 Click-through Rate (CTR) and Conversion Rate (CVR) are the most important.
 Everything can almost be classified as a subset of CVR and CTR.
-Reviews, sales velocity and prince points influence CTR and CVR.
+Reviews, sales velocity and price points influence CTR and CVR.
 While all of these factors are important and things that you can influence, it all boils down to really your conversion rate and your click through rate.
 These metrics will be the focus of how we actually increase our organic rank, and how can we increase them and then in-turn, increase organic rank.
 We break break this down into two segments; building a beautiful foundation and leveraging sponsored ads.

 Building a beautiful Foundation